Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Describe the reasons for the struggle for existence;

-Determine the importance of intraspecific, interspecific struggle for existence and struggle with abiotic environmental factors;
+Determine the significance of intraspecific, interspecific struggle for existence and the fight against abiotic environmental factors;

-Appreciate natural selection as the result of the struggle for existence.
+Evaluate natural selection as a result of the struggle for existence.

-Give examples of the adaptive structure of the body, the protective coloration of integuments and the behavior of living organisms.
+Give examples of the adaptive structure of the body, the protective coloring of the integument and the behavior of living organisms.

-Explain the reasons for the division of species that occupy a vast habitat into populations;
+Explain the reasons for the division of species occupying a large habitat into populations;

 Characterize the process of ecological and geographic speciation;

-To characterize the ways of achieving biological progress: aromorphosis, idioadaptation and general degeneration;
+Characterize the ways to achieve biological progress: aromorphosis, idioadaptation and general degeneration;

 Give examples of homologous and similar organs.